aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/1-create-stack.md

 --

 ### Step 6: Log on to Media2Cloud web portal
-Click on the URL link in the Welcome email and sign in with the credential provided in the email.
-The first time you sign in to the web portal, you will be prompted to change your password.
+Click on the URL link in the **Welcome email** and sign in with the credential provided in the email.
+Use [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome](https://www.google.com/chrome/) to open the Media2Cloud web portal.
+The first time you open and sign in to the web portal, you will be prompted to change your password.

 Now, you can start upload images and videos.